Clinical Research Supply

 - [2] J Clin Invest.
 2023.
 First-in-human allogeneic platelet-derived EV trial.

-Adipose tissue MSC-derived exosomes combined with microneedling produced statistically significant improvement in Global Aesthetic Improvement Scale scores vs. saline in a 12-week prospective randomized split-face study (p = 0.005, Journal of Cosmetic Dermatology, 2023).
-Exosomes suppress matrix metalloproteinase expression, upregulate type I collagen and elastin synthesis, and reduce UV-induced senescence markers — providing mechanistically validated pathways for photoaging reversal and post-procedure recovery.
+Biomolecular signaling vesicles (exosomes) are used in topical aesthetic treatments in clinics.
+Adipose tissue MSC-derived exosomes combined with microneedling were evaluated in a 12-week prospective randomized split-face study vs. saline (p = 0.005, Journal of Cosmetic Dermatology, 2023).
+Research examines exosome effects on matrix metalloproteinase expression, type I collagen and elastin synthesis, and UV-induced senescence markers in the context of photoaging and post-procedure applications.

 - [3] J Cosmet Dermatol.
 2023.
 Adipose MSC exosome + microneedling, 12-week RCT.